Friday, November 28, 2025

 This is a perfect legitimate way to confirm a brand new Capcom vs. SNK game that uses the RE Engine, six Grooves that utilize all of the core aspects from both companies' 2.5D games with Arcade and Modern controls and English voices in mind, so a new game like that sounds like an absolute blast to not just me, but to the rest of the FGC.
 So will it be a Capcom vs. SNK 3 or whatever it's gonna be called?
 I don't know and I don't care.
 I just want to see SNK and Capcom characters face each other again in a modern era with Grooves that utilize the core aspects used in 2.5D games and the RE Engine.

 I think we're at the point in time when the Game Awards is fast approaching, so I think that a potential new Capcom vs. SNK might be announced at the Game Awards.
+We'll just have to wait and see.

 The thing is, wanting SNK vs. Capcom to come back in a modern twist is not the only thing that we, the members of the FGC.
 Porting classic fighting games to modern consoles are also what we wanted.
 If you want to know more about it, here is the link below.